aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     This indicates that the high-level constructs are production ready and adhere to the [SemVer specification](https://semver.org/).

+    The PR should be linked to the graduation issue and will close it once it merged.

   - **Update Roadmap** - Move to the CDK roadmap “shipped” column

   - **Communicate availability** -